danwdart/dartcomm/README.md

-Dart Comm
+# Dart Comm

-A Communications Programme.
+## A Communications Programme.

+### DEPRECATED.

+This program is deprecated in favour of https://github.com/kathiedart/pcomm

+The items in this program are severely deprecated and are only kept around for legacy purposes.

+## Ideas

 This program should be able to:
 * Run in a browser or terminal.